chenle02/lemmabot/Readme.md

 ![Python](https://img.shields.io/badge/python-3.8--3.12-blue)

 # LemmaBot: Local AI-Powered Research Assistant for PDFs
+**⚠️ Experimental**: This tool is in an experimental stage.
+APIs and features may change without notice.

 A fast, offline-friendly CLI tool for indexing and querying large collections of research papers using OpenAI's models, FAISS, and (optionally) Grobid.